alberti42/Millennia-Laser-Control-App/README.md

 * It covers all functions provided by the app shipped originally with the laser.
 * It provides new features.
 The most notable one is the possibility to log multiple parameters of the laser.
-* It gives a feedback about the instantaneous RMS noise level of the laser (1s integration time).
+* It gives a feedback about the instantaneous RMS noise level of the laser (5s integration time).
-* It circumvent the limitation of controlling a single laser when multiple lasers are connected.
+* It allows controlling multiple lasers when these are connected to the same computer via USB.

 # Instructions